Vyral/base-template/_posts/2018-12-07-how-a-transaction-manager-comes-in-handy.md

 {% include pullquote.html %}

 She also coordinates things with the home seller’s real estate agent and is in contact with them the whole way through.
 The insurance agent is another important contact that she is in constant communication with.
-She will also make sure to check that the title is clear during this time and sets up the home inspection.
+She will also make sure to check that the title is clear during this time and set up the home inspection.

 After Shelly sets up the inspection appointment, she will negotiate the repairs on our agent’s behalf.
 If they want to be included in the conversation, she will certainly do that.
-However, **the idea is that we want our agents to be able to hand that file to Shelly and help another buyer.** This ensures that their income stream is a lot more steady than if you will have to do all the details with the transaction.
+However, **the idea is that we want our agents to be able to hand that file to Shelly and help another buyer.** This ensures that their income stream is a lot more steady than if they had to do all the details with the transaction as well.

 **Shelly is highly trained, efficient, and effective at closing transactions.** That allows our agents to focus on what they do best and be able to show up to closing looking like a hero.
 You’re just the guide along the process.